vivekthangam/CheatSheet_Tutorial/system_design.md

 ---

-## 🛡️ 19.
+## ðŸ›¡ï¸ 19.
 Authorization-Specific Java Patterns
 Since you work on Authorization, these are high-value patterns to mention:

 1. **Stateless Auth:** Use **JWT (JSON Web Tokens)** to avoid session lookups in the DB.